ouyi/dropwizard-demo/README.md

 - database (configured to use h2 in the following sections)

 After successfully processing a file upload request, the upload service publishes a message (filename) to the message queue.
-A worker application (entry point: `io.github.ouyi.dwdemo.mq.File2DbWorker`) subscribes to the message queue.
+A worker application (entry point: `io.github.ouyi.dwdemo.mq.DemoWorker`) subscribes to the message queue.
 For each of the messages received, it makes a POST request to the transform service, which then processes the uploaded file, whose lines are converted to records, which are inserted into the database.